Age-Friendly University Global Network: Formation

 Recognizing the potential for broader engagement, Dublin City University, the University of Strathclyde, and Arizona State University formed the Age-Friendly University Global Network to coordinate their efforts.
 At this time, they also opened up endorsement of the Ten Principles to other institutions of higher education.
 In 2017, the Academy for Gerontology in Higher Education endorsed the Ten Principles of an Age-Friendly University for their members.

 An institution of higher education who endorses the Ten Principles of an Age-Friendly University receives the designation of an 'Age-Friendly University' or an AFU.

 Organizational structure

 The Age-Friendly University Global Network is governed by a permanent Secretariat, which is housed at Arizona State University.
-The Secretariat reports to an Executive Council made up of a Vice-Chair, three appointed members from member institutions, and representatives from each of the Regional Leads.
+The Secretariat reports to an Executive Council made up of a Vice-Chair, appointed members, and representatives from each of the Regional Leads.